FredKSchott/rollup-plugin-polyfill-node/readme.md

 > This repo is an updated, maintained fork of https://github.com/ionic-team/rollup-plugin-node-polyfills to support better Node.js polyfills in Snowpack and all other Rollup projects.
 See this thread for discussion on moving this plugin into the official Rollup org: https://github.com/rollup/plugins/pull/51#issuecomment-747489334
 >
-> This repo is completely community-maintained.
-If you have an issue, consider helping out and submitting a PR yourself.
+> **This repo is completely community-maintained.** If you have an issue and know JavaScript, help out and submit a PR.
 This may be the only way to get your issue resolved!

 ## Quickstart